mechtronsystems/mooshiruntimelog/README.md

 of this file above this line must remain preserved and you must distribute this notice with any software distributed in any form.
 This software is licensed under MPL ver 2.0

-This program reads a number of Mooshimeter log files and analyses the voltage data looking for major changes potentially indicating change of state such as on and off.
+This program reads a number of Mooshimeter log files and analyses the voltage and current data looking for major changes potentially indicating change of state such as on and off.

 A typical application example would be using a current transformer on a